iscl-lrl/CappadocianUDs/README.md

 # CappadocianUDs

-This is the repository containing UD annotations for Cappadocian Greek (Pharasa "Dialect") as part of the "Tools and Resources for Low-resource Languages" class.
+This is the repository containing UD annotations for Cappadocian Greek (Pharasa "Idiom") as part of the "Tools and Resources for Low-resource Languages" class.

 The structure of the repository is the following:
   1. Folder containing the final annotated sentences called AnnotationsFinal